mawrkus/js-unit-testing-guide/README.md

 ### Avoid logic in your tests

 Always use simple statements.
-Loops and conditionals must not be used.
-If they are, you add a possible entry point for bugs in the test itself:
+Don't use loops and/or conditionals.
+If you do, you add a possible entry point for bugs in the test itself:

 + Conditionals: you don't know which path the test will take
 + Loops: you could be sharing state between tests